-Massage therapy is a complimentary healing practice to the yoga teachings and can help practitioners learn more about their movement patterns and areas of tension and holding in the body.
+Massage therapy is a complementary healing practice to the yoga teachings and can help practitioners learn more about their movement patterns and areas of tension and holding in the body.
 The Yoga Shala has a dedicated massage therapy space and is pleased to have an exceptional therapist, Oni as a part of the shala team.
 Massage appointments are made directly with the therapist.
-Clients do not need to be practicing members of our yoga community, all are welcome.
+Clients do not need to be practicing members of our yoga community.
+All are welcome.

 1 hour $100